rmartinshort/Np_instagram_bot/README.md

 The driver script is called run_download.py.
 This contains driver functions for extacting and saving the current status of the instagram profiles we repost from, deleting outdated posts in our repo, downloading new posts, designing a new post and actually putting it online.

 All the user-defined parameters are set in config.py

 datadownloaders.py: Classes for obtaining images and organizing their metadata
 preprocessing.py: Classes for generating features, post QC, designing new captions etc.
 pipeline.py: The processing pipleline.
 We try to keep the steps in an sklearn pipeline format as far as possible
 ProfileManip.py: This is not actually needed, but will gather metadata about the profiles themselves and save to a file
 bot_script.py: Uses instabot_py to like, follow and unfollow other profiles.
 Run this in the background.
+MyProfileLogger.py: Extra script that can be run in the background to get the number of likes, followers etc for your profile at user-defined time intervals

 ## How to run

 - Adjust parameters in config.py to your liking
-- Run bot_script.py in the backgound
+- Run bot_script.py in the background
 - Run run_download.py.
 Every x hours, a post will be generated
+- Run MyProfileLogger.py to log performance of the profile

 ## Ideas/to-do list